Hamas Attacks, Israel Declares War | God's World News

 Hamas says the attack was a response to mounting Palestinian suffering under Israeli occupation.
 The group also mentions the blockade of Gaza and unfair policies in east Jerusalem.
 Further tension surrounds control of the Temple Mount, a Jerusalem holy site sacred to both Muslims and Jews.

 Palestinians want a state of their own.
-But the last serious peace talks broke down over a decade ago.
+Hamas wants that state along with the destruction of Israel.
+The last serious peace talks broke down over a decade ago.
 Israel opposes Palestinian statehood.

 “Hamas [members] probably succeeded beyond their expectation,” says Dennis Ross, a former Middle East negotiator.
 “Now they will have to deal with an Israel determined to decimate them.”